-All IBCLCs must recertify every 5 years.
-Effective in 2022, there are now three requirements for recertification:
+All IBCLCs must recertify every five years.
+These are the requirements for recertification:

 - Completing basic life support education